-High Court steps in to correct the inadvertent discovery of privileged documents in litigation
+High Court steps in to correct inadvertent discovery of privileged documents in litigation - .PDF file.

 The thought of inadvertently disclosing privileged documents to an adversary in litigation has often sent a chill up a lawyer’s spine.
 Would such inadvertent disclosure result in the client’s privilege being waived?
 Will the courts assist and order the documents be returned?
 The High Court has confirmed that where privileged documents are mistakenly disclosed, the courts have the power to correct the mistake.
 However, lawyers cannot shirk their responsibilities; they must take reasonable steps to ensure mistakes do not occur and must promptly act to correct a mistake once it becomes apparent.
 King & Wood Mallesons considers the High Court’s decision below.